StatCYK/SMICE/README.md

 ## Dataset
-Upload and unzip the MSA files [MSA_cov75_all.zip](https://drive.google.com/file/d/1sTRjkz6UXTvQKDi33I8Xx3jcCd0O8a1S/view?usp=drive_link) to the main directory
+Upload and unzip the MSA files [MSA_cov75_all.zip](https://drive.google.com/file/d/1sTRjkz6UXTvQKDi33I8Xx3jcCd0O8a1S/view?usp=drive_link) to the base directory

 unzip the pdb files of the true conformations pdbs_92.zip